Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thanks to the help of the Red Cross and other organizations, Ms. Han's life (in blue shirt) has become less difficult.

-To complete the removal of 8,227 temporary and dilapidated houses for poor households and people with meritorious services, Lao Cai needs a total budget of about 360 billion VND.
+To complete the removal of 8,227 temporary and dilapidated houses for poor households and meritorious people, Lao Cai needs a total budget of about 360 billion VND.
 With the support of the Central Government, the Fatherland Front and member organizations at all levels in the province, more than 27 billion VND has been mobilized to promptly allocate and support families to repair and build new houses.

 Comrade Ly Van Hai, Member of the Provincial Party Standing Committee, Chairman of the Vietnam Fatherland Front Committee of Lao Cai province said: "Continue to implement the movement to eliminate temporary and dilapidated houses according to the plan.
 Houses that have been completed but are damaged will still be considered for support so that people can have stable housing in accordance with the policy of the Central Government and the Government".